My name is Logan Thrasher Collins and I make science fiction into reality.

 In addition to research, I also write science fiction and sci-fi poetry.
 For me, writing is both intrinsically rewarding and helps to stimulate my imagination and shape my scientific endeavors.
 My writing fuels my science and my science fuels my writing.

 My sci-fi poem “The Sonata Machine” has been published in Andromeda Spaceways Magazine and my sci-fi poem “Neuraweb” has been published in Abyss & Apex Magazine.
 Neuraweb was recently nominated for the Pushcart Prize.
 In the realm of fiction, my short story “Relinquish / Metamorph” was published by 365tomorrows and my short story “Queen of the Universe” was published in Aphelion.
 In addition, my poetry and fiction have been recognized in student-run literary magazines as well as (longer ago) the Scholastic Art and Writing Competition.
-Currently, I am moving towards publishing several other sci-fi poems as well as flash fiction pieces.
+I am working on publishing several other sci-fi poems as well as flash fiction pieces.

 My personal philosophy most closely aligns with transhumanism, positive existentialism, rational romanticism, scientism, liberal feminism, socialistic capitalism, technological utopianism, atheism, panpsychism, individualism, and kindness.

 I intend to obtain a PhD in bioengineering and research neural interfaces and tools for high-resolution connectomics using synthetic biology and bionanotechnology methods.
 Although I plan to work in an academic setting, I will collaborate with industry to bring my research to the market.
 I feel that real-world application is the most important metric for my research.
 While I also see value in contributing to scientific discourse through publications, my primary goal is to positively impact people’s lives with my inventions.

-I am actively working towards making that future the best that it can be.
+I am actively working towards making the future the best that it can be.
 Get your head in the clouds, the future is only limited by the imagination!